Midwifery of Manhattan, PC

-Jocelyn Hart, CNM, has had a lifelong desire to work with new families.
+Jocelyn Hart, CNM, IBCLC has had a lifelong desire to work with new families.
 She graduated from the Nurse-Midwifery program at Columbia in 2006 after working as a labor support doula, health and childbirth educator, and childbirth activist.
 Before joining Midwifery of Manhattan, she worked at an out-of-hospital birth center and at Bellevue Hospital's Midwifery Service.
-She is currently in the process of becoming a lactation consultant.
-She lives in Brooklyn with her husband and Charlie the cockapoo.
+She became a board certified lactation consultant in 2012.
+In February 2014, Jocelyn and her husband welcomed a son, born at Roosevelt with Sylvie and the MoM team.
+She and her family live in Brooklyn.

 Amanda Segilia, CNM, is a graduate of Columbia University's Nurse-Midwifery Program.
 She has been with Midwifery of Manhattan since 2005.
 Prior to her career in Midwifery, Amanda worked in not-for-profit public health as well as a hospital Labor and Delivery Nurse in New York City.
 Amanda's combined passions of women's health and her undergraduate studies of anthropology inspired her travel to Nambia and South Africa, where exposure to the multitude of health and family planning issues facing women, cemented her desire to care for women through midwifery.
 Prior to working with Midwifery of Manhattan, she trained in a rural home-birth setting providing care to Amish and Mennonite families in Pennsylvania.
 Amanda lives in Brooklyn with her husband and two children, Gabe and Elise, who were born in the Roosevelt Birthing Center in October, 2007 and August, 2010.

 Casey Selzer, CNM, joined Midwifery of Manhattan after four years in the public health midwifery practice at Bellevue Hospital, where she served women and families from all over the world.
 A graduate of Columbia University's Nurse-Midwifery Program, Casey began her work in women's health in 2002 as a birth and postpartum doula.
 She brings a passion for family, community, creativity and humor to her practice.
 Before finding her life's work in Midwifery, Casey studied art and worked as an organic farmer.
 Casey lives in Brooklyn with her husband and their daughter Sadie, who was lovingly brought into the world with the support of the MoM family at Roosevelt in October 2012.